 Read and hear the poem: Still Water, Orange, Apple, Tea

-For four weeks in October 2014, Anne attended the Hawthornden Castle retreat for writers in Midlothian, Scotland, where she completed the first draft of her long poem sequence, The Last Parent.
+For four weeks in October/November 2014, Anne attended the Hawthornden Castle retreat for writers in Midlothian, Scotland, where she completed the first draft of her long poem sequence, The Last Parent.

 The sequence is written in two voices, not in dialogue, but in two voices of the same person, running concurrently, each in its own persona.
 One is that of the bereaved daughter following the death of her second parent.
 The other is her persona as Administrator of the Estate – a second self, divorced from emotional responses to grief, in order to work on the tasks at hand.